fmilitao/shopper/README.md

     - [ ] Load existing model
     - [ ] Save model
     - [ ] Update model, including deletion
+    - [ ] What about open spreadsheet by name?

  - [ ] Save to local storage, so synchronization does not need to happen immediately
  - [ ] Simple list filtering to filter by store, category, or something else